 Group Insurance.
-The Group Insurance Commission (GIC) provides health insurance benefits to more than 420,000 people, including state and participating municipalities' employees, retirees, their spouses, and dependents, and certain retired municipal teachers, their spouses and dependents.
-State employee contributions are based on date of hire; employees hired on or before June 30, 2003 contribute 20% of total premium costs, and employees hired after June 30, 2003 pay 25% of premium costs.
+The Group Insurance Commission (GIC) provides health insurance benefits to approximately 435,000 people, including state and participating municipalities' employees, retirees, their spouses, and dependents, and certain retired municipal teachers, their spouses and dependents.
+State employee contributions are currently based on date of hire; employees hired on or before June 30, 2003 contribute 20% of total premium costs, and employees hired after June 30, 2003 pay 25% of premium costs.
 Similarly, state retirees contribute either 10%, 15% or 20%, depending on their retirement date.
+For fiscal 2016, the Governor has proposed that all state employees and all new retirees contribute 25% of total premium costs.
+However, the Legislature has not yet acted upon the Governor's proposed contribution ratio changes.
 The GIC also provides health insurance benefits for the employees and retirees of participating municipalities; the municipalities reimburse the state for their enrollees' premium costs.
-The contribution ratio(s) for municipal enrollees is set through a collective bargaining process.
+The contribution ratio(s) for municipal enrollees is set through a collective bargaining process within each community.
 Four municipalities and one district joined the GIC in fiscal 2014, adding approximately 5,000 enrollees.
 In fiscal 2015, one municipality terminated its membership with the GIC, while 5,600 members of the MBTA's largest union joined.
-Also joining for fiscal 2015 will be three additional municipalities for a total new enrollment of approximately 10,000 employees and retirees.
-As of July 1, 2014, the GIC provides health insurance to employees and retirees of 52 municipalities: 12 cities, 28 towns, seven regional school districts, four planning councils and one regional dispatch district.
+Three additional municipalities joined at the beginning of fiscal 2015, while another two joined on January 1, 2015 for a net new enrollment of approximately 10,000 employees and retirees.
+As of January 1, 2015, the GIC provides health insurance to employees and retirees of 55 municipalities: 12 cities, 30 towns, seven regional school districts, four planning councils and two regional districts.

 The fiscal 2015 budget is consistent with Government Accounting Standards Board (GASB) Statement No. 45 and the state's intent to account separately for spending for current retirees with deposits towards the Commonwealth's non-pension retiree liability.
 See "Other Post-Retirement Benefit Obligations (OPEB)" below.
-The fiscal 2015 budget for the GIC is \$1.391 billion.
-The fiscal 2015 budget authorizes transfers of up to \$420 million to the State Retiree Benefits Trust Fund for the purpose of making expenditures for current retirees and their dependents.
+The main fiscal 2015 appropriation for the GIC is \$1.391 billion, \$542 million of which is offset by municipal revenue to reimburse the state for providing health insurance benefits to the participating municipalities (note that the cost and reimbursement associated with the retired municipal teacher program is separate).
+In addition, the fiscal 2015 budget authorizes transfers of up to \$420 million to the State Retiree Benefits Trust Fund for the purpose of making expenditures for current state retirees and their dependents.
+The Governor has filed a request for supplemental fiscal 2015 appropriations to cover that portion of the GIC's estimated expenditures (\$190 million) on health and basic life insurance coverage for state employees and municipal and offline agency employees and retirees that exceed the fiscal 2015 appropriation for such items, which is currently under consideration by the legislature.
+See "FISCAL 2015 AND FISCAL 2016 - Fiscal 2015."